kaaengine/kaa/docs/tutorial/part08.rst

             self.root.add_child(TextNode(font=registry.global_controllers.assets_controller.font_2, font_size=30,
                                          position=Vector(settings.VIEWPORT_WIDTH/2, 550), text="Press ESC to exit",
                                          z_index=1, origin_alignment=Alignment.center))
     def update(self, dt):

         for event in self.input.events():

+            if event.system:
-                if event.is_pressing(Keycode.escape):
+                if event.system.quit:
                     self.engine.quit()

+            if event.keyboard:
-                if event.is_quit():
+                if event.keyboard.is_pressing(Keycode.escape):
                     self.engine.quit()

+            if event.mouse:
-                if event.is_pressing(Mousecode.left):
+                if event.mouse.is_pressing(MouseButton.left):
                     self.engine.change_scene(registry.scenes.gameplay_scene)

 Nothing unusual here, just the stuff we already know: the scene is pretty static, with just a background image and two labels.
 Mouse click changes the scene to gameplay and ESC quits the game.

-The pause scene is very similar:
+It won't work yet, because registry object does not store gameplay_scene yet, but we'll get there.

+For now, let's add the pause scene.
+It is very similar to the title screen scene:

 .. code-block:: python
     :caption: scenes/pause.py